davidmerfield/Tuuune/notes/To do.md

 ## General
 - Ensure app complies with YT and SCs api TOS
 - This won't work disclaimer for mobile/ipad/internet explorer

 ## Song card

-- Make song cards responsive
 - Loading and playing state style

 ## Discover
+- Precache valid results then select from those
+		- Store the songs in JSON
+		- Select 200 good songs with attractive album covers to form favorable first impression

-- Create introductory visual
+- Introductory visual and pitch
 		- Explain how discover works, set users expectations
 		-	Emphasize this finds music you've never heard of... no genre
 		- It takes effort on your part, is this an active process
 		- One big button to start listening, first song preloaded

-- Precache valid results then select from those
-		- Store the songs in JSON
-		- Select 200 good songs with attractive album covers to form favorable first impression

 - Make sure every song we show to the user can be played
 		- Add region detection/selection
 - Stop songs the user has seen from showing up again in search

 ## Player

-- Add tooltips to star and permalink
 - Make player robust when skipping through lots of songs
 	- Add error handling for players
 	- Prevent player from playing two songs at the same time

 - Add better flash detection
-	- Show sound cloud embed if flash not enabled
+	- Show sound cloud embed if flash not enabled so the user can enable it

 ## Starred

-- Add dynamic label for starred song count to nav
+- Add disclaimer to starred
-- Work out how to robustly backup starred songs locally, perhaps cookies? they don't persist very well throughout sessions
+- Debug starred

 ## Queue
-- Add dynamic label for queued song count to nav
-- Add label which shows how many songs there are in queue Save queue locally
+- Debug queue

 ## History
-- Fix play history
-- Save history locally
-- Allow yourself to play a song from history
+- Debug queue

 ## Fun shit
 - Add nice colors